SSS-Says-Snek/hisock/README.md

 Of course, you'd need pip and python for this step.

 ## Examples
-hisock utilizes decorators as the core of receiving messages.
+hisock utilizes decorators as the core of receiving messages instead of having if statements handling all of the logic.
 Examples are located in the `examples` directory.
 Here is what a basic server script would look like using hisock: